Skip to content

 • Work through partnerships with individuals and institutions at local, national and international levels.

-• Work closely with local stakeholders such as private sector, government, NGOs and local communities, and build local capacity as needed.
+• Work closely with local stakeholders such as private sector, government, NGOs, and build local capacity as needed.

 • Monitor and measure the outputs of each project and activity and adjust the implementation to optimize results.